Automatic and effective discovery of quantum kernels: Application to Anomaly Detection in High Energy Physics

 For the Narrow G and A$\rightarrow$ HZ datasets (see Table~\ref{tab:results_l8}), our method with $m=12$ operations outperforms both classical and quantum kernels.
 By using a reduced number of operations ($m=8$), our algorithm discovers a kernel with a slightly lower accuracy than the state-of-the-art quantum kernel, suggesting that a more complex circuit is required to better capture and leverage the underlying patterns in the data.
 Nevertheless, both datasets have nearly reached a point of saturation, providing minimal opportunity for further enhancement.
 On the other hand, for the Broad G dataset, which is notably more challenging to analyze, our algorithm discovers a kernel able to outperform both classical and quantum kernels by a consistent margin.
 It is interesting to note that on this dataset the maximum performance is achieved on $m=8$, suggesting that having a smaller number of gates simplifies the optimization process, leading to a better overall performance.
 This is in agreement with the consideration that Bayesian optimization, which has been chosen for its efficacy in black-box optimization processes, is known to face challenges when dealing with problems that involve a high number of variables.
 Bridging this observation with our results, we note that with $m=12$ we still obtain a better AUC than both compared methods, despite the increased complexity.

 A more comprehensive performance analysis is given by considering Receiver Operating Characteristic (ROC) curves (see Figures ~\ref{fig:roc_latent8_gate8} and ~\ref{fig:roc_latent8_gate12}).
-These curves illustrate the relationship between the True Positive Rate (TPR), which signifies correctly classified events, and the False Positive Rate (FPR), representing misclassified events, while varying the threshold parameter $\nu$ of the model, that acts as an upper bound on the fraction of outliers (see Supplementary Material \ref{sec:oneclasssvm} for more details).
+These curves illustrate the relationship between the True Positive Rate (TPR), which signifies correctly classified events, and the False Positive Rate (FPR), representing misclassified events, while varying the threshold parameter $\nu$ of the model, that acts as an upper bound on the fraction of outliers (see Supplementary Material~S-II for more details).
 Specifically, we highlight the configurations that benefit the most from our approach with a latent dimension of $8$, considering circuits with $8$ operations (see Figure~\ref{fig:roc_latent8_gate8}) and $12$ operations (see Figure~\ref{fig:roc_latent8_gate12}).
 We compare these results to the ROC of the best classical and best quantum kernels.
 By considering the ROC, we can examine for which and how many values of $\nu$ a particular model is more accurate than another.
 For example, as shown in Figure~\ref{fig:roc_latent8_gate8} for the Broad G dataset, our discovered kernel with $8$ operations exhibits a lower FPR (and therefore a better accuracy) than the state-of-the-art quantum kernel for each value of TPR lower than 0.075, and for each value between 0.2 and 1.
 In general, every discovered model with a higher AUC shows a lower FPR for the vast majority of TPR values, demonstrating an overall superior performance.
+The results for the other configurations of optimizers and criteria are detailed in Supplementary Material~S-V and are comparable to the results here obtained with Bayesian optimization and validation accuracy as criteria.